d3sk/KRbot/README.md

 > `/commands add "friz github" https://github.com/Frizbunny/` would activate whenever `/friz github` is used.
 * **commands** - Lists all server commands (if a child command isn't used)
   * **add** *\<command_name\> \<reply_message\>* - Adds a command to the server. *command_name* can be multiple words,
   but if so, must be in quotes.
+All text formatting is applied for the author of the message, ie. `{{username}}` becomes the command caller's username.
   * **delete** *\<command_name\>* - Deletes a server command.
 ### Minecraft
 ***WIP cog.
 No documentation available yet!
 Soon, hopefully.
 Maybe.
 One day<sup>tm</sup>.***